jdeluyck/kcoreorg-website/_posts/2011/2011-11-27-adobe-air-2-6-and-debian-sid-64-bit.md

 ![Saezuri with transparancy](/assets/img/posts/2011/11/saezuri-transparant.png "Saezuri with transparancy")

 The last problem I ran into is that AIR seems to default to [firefox](http://www.mozilla.org/en-US/firefox/new/) as the default browser.
 Since I'm not a firefox user (I do have it installed for those special occasions), that didn't do.
 After some more digging I found [a blog post](http://blog.andreaolivato.net/open-source/change-adobe-air-apps-default-browser.html) detailing how to change this: apparently Adobe decided that hardcoding firefox as a browser was a good idea.
-I fixed this by hex-editing the `libCore.so` file under `/opt/Adobe AIR/Versions/1.0`, changing the hardcoded 'firefox' by 'browser', and adding a symlink under `/usr/bin` pointing `browser` to `x-www-browser`:
+I fixed this by hex-editing the `libCore.so` file under `/opt/Adobe AIR/Versions/1.0`{: .filepath}, changing the hardcoded 'firefox' by 'browser', and adding a symlink under `/usr/bin`{: .filepath} pointing `browser` to `x-www-browser`:
 `ln -s /usr/bin/x-www-browser /usr/bin/browser`
 (`x-www-browser` is part of the Debian [alternatives system](http://www.debian-administration.org/articles/91), which allows for easy selection of default browsers and what not.)